timaliev/git-secrets-encryption/README.md

 ## Configuration

-There are some `git config` parameters and one configuration file: `.secretsencryption-sops.yaml`.
-Configuration parameters are set via `git config` (see git-config(1))
+There are few `git config` parameters and one configuration file: `.secretsencryption-sops.yaml`.
+Configuration parameters are set via `git config` (see `git-config(1)`)

 ### Parameters description

 - hooks.secretsencrypton -- enable or disable secrets encryption per repository or globally.
 For now only "none" and "sops-inline" are supported.
 If you want secrets decryption during clone operations this must be set globally.
 Presence of `.secretsencryption-sops.yaml` configuration file in the repository root in conjunction with not "none" value of this flag is needed to turn secrets encryption/decryption on for this repository.
 This flag will be configured to "sops-inline" by installation script.
 If it's empty, warning message will be shown on git clone/pull/commit operations but encryption wont be enabled.
-- hooks.strictencryption -- set this flag to `false` to allow unencrypted commits (if encryption process is failed for some or all files).
-By default flag is unset which means `true`.
+- hooks.strictencryption -- allow unencrypted commits (if encryption process is failed for some or all files).
+By default flag is unset which is equivalent to `true`.
 If you want to be able to commit unencrypted files because encryption failed, set it to `false`.
+Warning: this may lead to unencrypted secrets in Git repositories.
 - hooks.secretsencryption-debug -- turn on verbosity for hooks during execution.
-By default flag is not present and it means verbosity is turned off.
+By default flag is not present and it is equivalent to `false` (verbosity is turned off).
 You can turn it on based on repository or globally.
-Local git config settings (by repository) always have priority over global settings.

-Note, that configuration flags are checked without `--global` option for Git, so local configuration of repository is having precidence over global.
+Note, that configuration flags are checked in code without `--global` option for Git, so local configuration of repository is having precidence over global.

+In case of any problematic situation for scripts there will be indicative message during execution.

 ### Configuration file description

-`.secretsencryption-sops.yaml` configuration file is needed because we need some way to specify pattern for files that shoud be encrypted (independent of `sops.yaml` configuration) and indicate that secrets encryption is enabled for this particular repository at the same time.
-There is only one YAML key used in this file: `path_regex`.
-See example in `example.secretsencryption-sops.yaml`.
+The `.secretsencryption-sops.yaml` file is needed in order to specify a pattern for files that should be encrypted (independently of the `.sops.yaml` configuration).
+This is because specifying a path regex in `.sops.yaml` would encrypt the whole matching file, rather than just the chosen JSON/YAML/INI keys.
+If `.secretsencryption-sops.yaml` file is not present or misconfigured, encryption is disabled for this repository and apropriate message is displayed during commit and merge git operations.

+The only YAML key used in `.secretsencryption-sops.yaml` is `path_regex`, which can be seen in the example file `example.secretseencryption-sops.yaml`.

-Otherwise, `sops` will work normally, using rules from `sops.yaml`, for all files in repository working tree matching the specified patterns in `.secretsencryption-sops.yaml`.
-Note, that sops configuration is out of scope of this document or hooks setup.
-See [sops documentation](https://github.com/getsops/sops) for more details.
+`sops` would work normally, using the rules from the `.sops.yaml` for all files in the repository that match the specified patterns.
+Note that the sops configuration is outside the scope of this document and hooks setup.
+For more information, see the [sops documentation](https://github.com/getops/sops).

-In case of any problematic situation for scripts there will be indicative message during execution.
+Note also that for every file in the working tree that matches the `path_regex` pattern in the `.secretsencryption-sops.yaml` file, `sops` will be run from the corresponding directory that contains this file.
+This allows for custom `sops` configurations to be defined in the `.sops.yaml` file for each directory.

+You can see example of such setup in the testing example repository (available in the "Testing" section).
+There are three similar YAML files with users information (users.yaml, sub/more-users.yaml, and sub/secrets/users.yaml) and they are all encrypted differently according to the `.sops.yaml` settings in their respective directories.

 ## Testing